neozhu/mysite/content/en/_index.md

 ---
 {{< brick_intro >}}

-# Build business application with Blazor Studio
+# Build business app with Blazor Studio

 Blazor Studio focuses on developing high-quality business web applications using Blazor — from open-source projects to enterprise solutions.
-Every app is built with clean architecture and great performance in mind.
+Every app is built with clean architecture, responsive performance and a beautiful, modern UI.
 Got a project in mind?
 Let’s chat!

 {{< button "Contact me" "/contact/" >}}